Did You Know?

 what you do matters, and it matters to

 Engage your world, locally and globally.
-A required part of our curriculum, each year we feature courses that include a travel component to engage students in exploring diverse religious, cultural, and ethnic perspectives.
-In past years, students have traveled with faculty to Appalachia, New York, Nicaragua, Egypt, India and Israel.
+A required part of our curriculum, we feature courses that include a travel component to engage students in exploring diverse religious, cultural, and ethnic perspectives.
+Students have traveled with faculty to Appalachia, New York, a Jewish farm in Connecticut, Egypt, India and Israel.

 Ours is the Library of Champions.
-The Z. Smith Reynolds Library won the 2011 Association of College and Research Libraries Excellence Award.
+Ours is the Library of Champions.
+Z. Smith Reynolds Library won the 2011 Association of College and Research Libraries Excellence Award.
 Think Super Bowl, but for libraries.
-And they have over 90,000 theological holdings to inform your inquiries.
+And they have over 90,000 theological holdings to inform your research.